-Mr. MacGibbon currently serves as the Chair of the Board.
-Mr. MacGibbon is a non-executive Director and, as such, is responsible for ensuring that the Board discharges its responsibilities independently of management.
+Mr. Rovinescu currently serves as the Chair of the Board.
+Mr. Rovinescu is currently a non-executive Director and, as such, is responsible for ensuring that the Board discharges its responsibilities independently of management.
+The current Board Chair position description (which is available on our website) sets out the Chair's responsibilities and duties in guiding the Board in the fulfillment of their stewardship role, namely: